Kenneth Law

-Kenneth M. Law (born 1965) is a Canadian man who was charged with shipping sodium nitrite, a potentially lethal substance, to people intending to kill themselves.
-He was arrested in May 2023 on two counts of counselling or aiding suicide.
-He was later charged with 14 counts of first-degree murder.
-By September 2023, Radio Canada International linked him to 131 suicides worldwide, including 97 in the United Kingdom.
-Law, however, is not being prosecuted outside of Ontario.

-Sodium nitrite is also a food preservative and is not inherently illegal, but is harmful to humans in large enough quantities.
-Law has admitted to selling the substance but argues that he had "no control" over what his customers did with his products and thus has not committed a crime.
-As of 2025, Law is pleading not guilty.
-His trial is scheduled to start in spring 2026.
+Kenneth M. Law (born 1965) is a Canadian man who sold a lethal chemical to suicidal people from 2020 until his arrest in May 2023.
+Law sold packages linked to 14 deaths in Ontario, 79 deaths in the UK, and more elsewhere.
+His products reached 40 countries and, according to a CBC News investigation, killed at least 147 worldwide.
+He also actively participated in forums promoting suicide and encouraged others to kill themselves with his product.

+He was initially charged with two counts of assisting suicide, with charges expanded and upgraded to 14 counts of first-degree murder relating to deaths in Ontario.
+These charges were ultimately downgraded and Law pled guilty to 14 counts of assisting suicide in May 2026.
+He is scheduled to be sentenced in September 2026, with deaths in the UK being taken into account.

+Sodium nitrite, the substance that Law sold, is not restricted in Canada and is also a food additive.
+Law also sold items such as masks or hoods that were used in suicides.

 Early life and career

 Kenneth M. Law was born in 1965.
 (Note: Law was both 57 and 58 in the calendar year of 2023.)
+He is of East Asian descent.
 He has an industrial engineering degree from the University of Toronto, a master's degree in management science from the University of Waterloo, and a Master of Business Administration from York University.
 He claimed in a 2005 blog post to have worked in aerospace, finance and marketing.
-By 2009, he had become a managing director for an automotive company.
+By 2009, he had become a managing director of an automotive company.

 In 2009, he was interviewed by Canadian Business.
 He was described as a former watch collector from Thornhill who invented a wheelchair device for his elderly mother.
 The device, called the escMode Wheel Accessory, makes stairs compatible with wheelchairs.
 He was looking into protecting the intellectual property and constructing a prototype model, estimating that it would cost C$100,000.
-He had entered his design into the Great Canadian Innovation Competition and was hoping that his invention would become ubiquitous worldwide.
+He entered his design into the Great Canadian Innovation Competition and hoped that his invention would become ubiquitous worldwide.
 Years later, in an interview with The Times, he further detailed that his mother suffered a stroke and was bed-ridden for seven years, relying on a feeding tube.
 He also added that his religious father did not believe in euthanasia.
 The Times could not independently verify his claims, and a family member contacted by The Times disavowed Law entirely.

 In 2016, wanting a "lifestyle change", he found employment as a cook at the Fairmont Royal York Hotel, where he was filmed partaking in a labour union turf dispute.
 Toronto Life reported that Law performed poorly, frequently argued with his coworkers and had few friends there.
-He complained of age discrimination.
-In an interview with The Globe and Mail, Law stated that this was where he discovered sodium nitrite, the substance he would later be charged for selling.
-Philip Nitschke claims to have introduced him to the substance.
-The hotel's kitchen shut down early on in the COVID-19 pandemic in Canada, and a now-unemployed Law filed for bankruptcy, owing over C$134,000.
+He once complained of age discrimination.
+The hotel's kitchen shut down early on in the COVID-19 pandemic in Canada, and the unemployed Law filed for bankruptcy, owing over C$134,000.